verstrekenlab/drosophila-parkinsonism-subgroups/README.md

 * `latency_to_longest_bout`: Average time taken to enter the longest sleep bout after transitioning to the D phase, in minutes
 * `total_distance`: Longitude of the path walked by the animal in the average day (average over 5 days), in meters (meters / day)
 * `velocity`: mean max velocity while awake
-* `morning_anticipation`: Percentage of the time spent moving in the last 6 hours before the DL transition which occurred in the last 3 hours
+* `morning_anticipation`: Percentage of the time spent moving in the last 6 hours before the DL transition which occurred in the last 3 hours before the DL transition i.e. 100 * time moving in (tDL-3h, tDL) / time moving in (tDL-6h, tDL)
-* `evening_anticipation`: Percentage of the time spent moving in the last 6 hours before the LD transition which occurred in the last 3 hours

 # How to install